venkateshamurthy/modern-java-parent/README.md

 ## Parent Maven POM for Java Projects
-This POM can be leveraged as a base POM while building java projects.
+This POM can be leveraged as a foundational base POM while building java projects.

 ### Core dependencies
 - ✅ Java 17